gabyrramos/SpotifyMe/README.md

 So far I have implemented the facial recognition using Open CV/Deepface.
 Also I'm using spotipy to establish authorization as well as playlists for the appropriate emotion.

-My intention is to continue working on the architecture as well as the stack for web and mobile.
+My intention is to continue working on the architecture as well as the stack for web and mobile and perhaps add other features.